BranchLink/BranchLinkJackMcGrail/README.md

-# BranchLink/Ralph Profile Card
+# BranchLink/JackMcGrail Profile Card

 This project is a simple, responsive profile card built using Astro, HTML, and CSS.
-It displays information and links for Ralph Lopez.
+It displays information and links for Jack McGrail.

 ## Features